subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 - How to train these models, since Hinton's algorithm for training the Boltzmann machines cannot be used anymore.

 The first issue was resolved with the discovery of Langevin based Markov Chain Monte Carlo (MCMC) sampling.
 This algorithm can be used if we know the energy function $E_W$ or the score function ${\partial E_W\over{\partial x_i}}$ for the model.
 Furthermore the system state can be a real number (as opposed to binary numbers in the Boltzmann machine).
-The sampling operation causes the state to converge to values distributed according to a specified probability distribution which in this case is the Boltzmann distrbution $p_W$.
+The sampling operation causes the state to converge to values distributed according to a specified probability distribution which in this case is the Boltzmann distribution $p_W$.
 The origins of Langevin sampling lie in the theory of stochastic differential equations, and I touched upon this topic in [my article on Brownian Motion](https://subirvarma.github.io/GeneralCognitics/2025/05/23/TamingRandomness.html).
 Once we use Langevin sampling, it becomes possible to handle energy functions that are more complex than quadratic, indeed it becomes possible use arbitrarily complex energy functions such as those modeled by CNNs and transformers.

 There also has been progress in training algorithms for EBMs.
-Hinton's original algorithm for training Boltzmann Macines was based on the concept of maximizing the likelihood function for the training data (or equivalently minimizing the KL divergence between the training data distribution and the model provided distribution).
+Hinton's original algorithm for training Boltzmann Machines was based on the concept of maximizing the likelihood function for the training data (or equivalently minimizing the KL divergence between the training data distribution and the model provided distribution).
 This solution was based on Gibbs sampling and led to excessive convergence times.
 The resolution to this problem required some fundamental advances in theory, and interestingly enough the core idea that finally solved it is related to the idea of simulated annealing that was described in Part 1.
 It was recognized that the problem had to do with the inefficient sampling of multi-modal distributions, and the solution involved mixing noise to the system state in order to make the distribution closer to unimodal.
 More important was the idea of introducing this noise at various levels of intensity and then gradually reducing it from high to low values during the sampling process.
-It was shown that this indeed solved the multi-modality problam and led to model outputs that are currently the state of the art in image generation.
+It was shown that this indeed solved the multi-modality problem and led to model outputs that are currently the state of the art in image generation.
 These models generally go by the name of diffusion models and can be considered to be the modern versions of the Boltzmann Machines with upgraded energy functions and training algorithms.

 All these advances in EBM models are impressive, but is there any fundamental benefit to using them over non-EBM models since it seems that both types of models are equally good at various tasks?
 The current generation of non-EBM models are based on the backprop algorithm for training, and this can be considerably accelerated with the help of GPUs.
 However this comes with the problem of sky-rocketing energy consumption for large model sizes.
 If EBM models can be engineered for lower energy consumption then this would constitute a major benefit.
 If the sampling operation is implemented using analog components and can take advantage of the the physical properties of the hardware substrate on which these systems are built then it can potentially lead to huge savings in energy consumption.
-There are a number of efforts underway in this direction and we will describe a a few of them towards the end of this article.
+There are a number of efforts underway in this direction and we will describe a few of them towards the end of this article.
 These systems are still in the research phase and they have a long way to go until they can approach the performance of digitally implemented EBM systems.

 The holy grail of modern generative systems are LLMs, and the question arises whether EBMs can be used to implement LLMs.
 The current generation of LLMs are based on auto-regressive sampling using transformers, and generate one word at a time.
 It turns out that that EBMs can also be used to generate language in a more holistic manner and there also has been progress in building reasoning models using EBMs.
 This topic is covered in Part 4, we will focus on image generation in this article.

 There is another branch in modern EBM theory called [Thermodynamic Computing](https://arxiv.org/abs/1911.01968)  which derives its inspiration from the original Hopfield network as opposed to the Boltzmann machine.
 Recall that the Hopfield network generated specific state configurations in equilibrium, as opposed to sampling from the distribution of the equilibrium configurations.
 This implies that it can potentially be used as a computational tool.
 This was actually pointed out by Hopfield himself, who showed how combinatorial optimization problems such as the Travelling Salesman Problem can be mapped on to and solved using the Hopfield network.
-This work has been updated by research groups at [Purdue University and UCSB](https://arxiv.org/abs/2510.23972), who have shown how Hopfield networks can be scaled to much larger sizes, using both theoretical advances such as more efficient sampling techniques, as well new hardware devices that can implemenent this sampling more efficiently.
+This work has been updated by research groups at [Purdue University and UCSB](https://arxiv.org/abs/2510.23972), who have shown how Hopfield networks can be scaled to much larger sizes, using both theoretical advances such as more efficient sampling techniques, as well new hardware devices that can implement this sampling more efficiently.
 This work is also in its research phase at the present time, and its main driver has been to serve as an alternative to quantum computers for implementing probabilistic algorithms.

 ## EBMs with ANN Based Energy Functions